-AN: This story used to be a one shot but I decided to expand it.
+AN: This story used to be a one-shot but I decided to expand it.
 If you read the one shot thank you for reading!
 There are more details and lots more dialog in this fic.
-I've actually all ready finished this story so I'm just revising it.
+I've actually already finished this story so I'm just revising it.
 I'll probably post a chapter every day.

 There are Mentions of Sirius/Remus pairing in this story.
-This is also abuse of a minor (Harry) in it, and a scene of Corporal Punishment.
+There is also abuse of a minor (Harry,) and a scene of Corporal Punishment.
 I use that term loosely because in this story that scene is one of abuse.
-Harry will eventually be in Snape's care but that will be a while yet , just an FYI.
+Harry will eventually be in Snape's care but that will be a while yet, just an FYI.
 This fic explores what would happen if Sirius was Lupin's mate and how he would react to Harry being placed with him after Sirius dies.

 Beware the Wolf

 Chapter One - The Infirmary and Talks with Old Men